CaioCeretta/github-coder-speedrun/gamer-store/gam3r.store/comments.md

 backend also has access to these data/libraries, and now we indeed separated what is the core of our application from that which is frontend, and the same to the backend.

+## Database

+One thing we need to be aware of, is that we're not working with absolutely nothing related to db in the core part of our app, we're working with it specially on the backend, it doesn't make sense for us to work with databases outside of the backend

+For us to import prisma with NestJS, we are simply doing as the db provider, where we create the provider class, extend the prisma provider and implement the methods onModuleInit and destroy so we can handle the lifecycle of the db.

+Basically the db module has the PrismaProvider which extends the PrismaClient that will disponibilize for us the class that will help us to access the db, and do everything by the prisma client.
+And by it being an @Injectable, we can inject him in every file of our code.

+For us to initially seed a db we create a seed.ts, create a function seed where we will create many rows for a specific table and run it with npx prisma seed and then create a new attribute in package.json named prisma to tell where it will find this file when we call the npx prisma db seed.

+"prisma": {
+        "seed": "ts-node prisma/seed.ts"
+}

+after the last property

+then call on the terminal with npx prisma db seed